 A doctor will order an echocardiogram if they suspect that someone has heart problems.
 Signs and symptoms that may indicate a heart condition include:

-Doctors can order different types of echocardiogram, all of which use high frequency sound waves.
+Doctors can order different types of echocardiograms, all of which use high-frequency sound waves.
 The common types include those below.

 The transthoracic echocardiogram is the